 - You can earn Chase Ultimate Rewards points with the Chase Sapphire Reserve®, Chase Sapphire Preferred®, or Ink Business Preferred℠ Credit Card, and you can supplement the earnings on those cards with the Ink Business Cash℠ Credit Card, Chase Freedom® Card, and/or Chase Freedom Unlimited®

-- You can earn Amex Membership Rewards points with The Amex EveryDay® Preferred Credit Card from American Express, The Platinum Card® from American Express, The Business Platinum® Card from American Express, American Express® Gold Card, The Business Gold Rewards Card from American Express OPEN, The Blue Business℠ Plus Credit Card from American Express, and more
+- You can earn Amex Membership Rewards points with The Amex EveryDay® Preferred Credit Card from American Express, The Platinum Card® from American Express, The Business Platinum® Card from American Express, American Express® Gold Card, American Express® Business Gold Card, The Blue Business℠ Plus Credit Card from American Express, and more

 - You can earn Citi ThankYou points with the Citi Premier℠ Card